hansibalen/astigmatism/README.md

 [position[0],position[1],z*(index-3)]
 ```

-This statement makes possible for the frames to take values from the Z-dist slider on the Controls layer.\
+This expression makes possible for the frames to take values from the Z-dist slider on the Controls layer.\
 The array below manipulates 3 dimensions [x, y and z].

 Now your composition should look like this: